Papal election 2025

 The conclave

-The papal elections have always taken place in Rome, since 1878 exclusively in the Sistine Chapel.
+The papal elections have always taken place in Rome, since 1878 they were held exclusively in the Sistine Chapel.
 Until 1978, all cardinals remained locked up there for the entire duration of the election; since 1996, they have been allowed to stay overnight in the newly built guest house next door.
 Even today, all cardinals involved in the conclave remain without outside contact during the entire election period.
-Internet, telephone, television, radio, post or newspapers are not permitted.
-The cinema film "Conclave" recently showed the procedure of a papal election very well.
-"The conclave is an institution that was invented in the Middle Ages to shield the papal election from external influences," explains Karsten.
-"The head of Catholic Christianity is an institution of European - and since the discovery of the New World - global importance.
-There have therefore always been all the intrigues, trench warfare and political negotiations that still take place today in all contexts when it comes to political decisions.
-The aim of this conclave was to keep them reasonably free from the influence of external power factors, such as the major European powers in the 17th century."
+Internet, telephone, television, radio, post, or newspapers are not permitted.
+The cinema film “Conclave” recently showed the procedure of a papal election very well.
+“The conclave is an institution that was invented in the Middle Ages to shield the papal election from external influences,” Karsten explains.
+“The head of Catholic Christianity is an institution of European - and since the discovery of the New World - global importance.
+This is the reason why there have always been all the intrigues, trench warfare, and political negotiations that still take place today in all contexts when it comes to political decisions.
+The aim of this conclave was to keep them reasonably free from the influence of external power factors, such as the major European powers in the 17th century.”

 Tomb of Urban VIII, brother of Antonio Barberini.
 Pompous tomb of the Baroque artist Gian Lorenzo Bernini.
 Photo: Private